cloudquery/docs/docs/intro.md

 Create a cloud asset inventory in your own self-hosted PostgreSQL database where you can see an aggregated view of all assets - across clouds, accounts and services.

-Visualize, analyze, monitor and alert with your current tools and worksflows such as Grafana.
+Visualize, analyze, monitor and alert with your current tools and workflows such as Grafana.

 CloudQuery supports the [TimescaleDB](https://www.timescale.com/) PostgreSQL extension, giving you full [historical snapshots](./cli/history/overview) of your cloud asset inventory.